population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ![Revised Stringency Index, Time Spent at Residential Locations, Daily New Covid Cases per 100,000 persons and New Deaths per 100,000, and Data Collection Window for Each UHFS Survey Round](../figures/combined.pdf){#fig:combined}

-[@fig:combined] shows the daily stringency index, the daily Google Mobility measure of time spent at residential locations, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
+[@fig:combined] shows the daily stringency index, the daily Google Mobility measure, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
 The number of Covid cases and deaths comes from "Our World in Data."[^4]

 The strictest restrictions are just before round 1, where there is an almost complete lockdown.
-Although, according to the stringency measure, the second lockdown was nearly as strict as the first.
+According to the stringency measure, the second lockdown was nearly as strict as the first.
 Furthermore, the four months after each lockdown show similar stringency levels, with stringency only dropping in September 2020.

-That the lockdown policies were enforced is shown by the substantial increases in the amount of time spent at residential locations during the April through June 2020 and the June through August 2021 periods.
+That the most severe lockdown policies were enforced is evident from the substantial decreases in visits to retail from April through June 2020 and June through August 2021, with close to 75% and 50% decreases, respectively.
-Despite some remaining restrictions during the second and third rounds, the time spent at residential locations had returned to almost the baseline by the end of the second round's data collection in mid-August 2020.
+Despite the remaining restrictions during the second and third rounds, the number of visits to retail locations slowly improved, stabilizing at around 25% below "normal" during the 4th through 6th survey rounds.
+Only around May/June 2021 had retail visits returned to almost the baseline level.

 Through the non-lockdown periods, the time spent at home remained relatively stable except for the Christmas and New Year's celebrations.
+[election and violence, internet shutdowns]

+[Appendix figures with other mobility measures]

+[Explain why using retail rather than residential or the others]

 The number of confirmed infections and deaths from Covid remained low in Uganda until halfway through 2021.